Talk With an Expert

 Section 1Microsoft 365 and Graph API

-Before you can begin exploring the universe of cloud data, you must learn where and how it exists.
-In this section, you will explore common cloud concepts such as snapshots and cloud flows.
-You will understand what kind of logging and data access is provided by each cloud architecture and how to extract and process this data.
+Before exploring the universe of cloud data, you must understand where and how it exists.
+This section introduces foundational cloud concepts like snapshots and cloud flows.
+You will understand what kind of logging and data access is provided by each cloud architecture and the various log hierarchy to guide your investigations.

 Topics covered